-This year, at the 2018 Frisco, Texas dive show, the word Moheli on a booth banner caught my eye.
+Last year at the Frisco, Texas dive show, the word Moheli on a booth banner caught my eye.
 I stopped to investigate.
 Always looking for the unusual and the lure of diving an area off the beaten track, Moheli caught my interest.
 Eight months later, my husband, two friends and I landed in one of the least visited areas of the world.
-Moheli is one of four small islands that make up the nation of Comoros.
-The islands are nestled in the Indian Ocean, about halfway between Mozambique and Madagascar.
+Moheli, is one of four small islands that makeup the nation of Comoros.
+The islands are nestled, in the Indian Ocean, about halfway between Mozambique and Madagascar.
 French is the national language; English is not commonly spoken.
-The islands are often referred to as the Perfume Archipelago because this is where the ylang-ylang blossoms are gathered, reduced to essential oil, and purchased by the famous French perfume houses in Paris.
-Moheli is a true "spice island" aside from ylang-ylang; cloves, cinnamon, black pepper, nutmeg, and vanilla grow everywhere.
+The islands are often referred to as the Perfume Archipelago because this is where the ylang-ylang blossoms are gathered, reduced to an essential oil and purchased by the famous French perfume houses in Paris.
+Moheli is a true "spice island" aside from ylang-ylang; cloves, cinnamon, black pepper, nutmeg and vanilla grow everywhere.

-Laka Lodge, the only lodge/hotel on the island catering to divers, is located on the western edge of the island in the 100,000-acre Moheli Marine Park, our destination.
-We were looking forward, not only to dive the local reefs but to snorkel with the Humpback whales, who at this time of the year (August through mid-October) were passing by the islands.
+Laka Lodge, the only lodge/hotel on the island catering to divers, is located on the western edge of the island in the 100,000-acre Moheli Marine Park; our destination.
+We were looking forward, not only to dive the local reefs, but to snorkel with the Humpback whales, who at this time of the year (August through mid-October) were passing through.
 Aside from diving, there are other activities available while staying at Laka Lodge.
-There are very early morning trips to watch nesting Green or Hawksbill turtles and, if lucky, to see hatchings dashing for the sea, hiking ventures to see the rare Livingstone's bats, and to see beautiful waterfalls, some that fall on to the beach only accessible by boat.
+There are very early morning trips to watch nesting Green and/or Hawksbill turtles and, if lucky, to see hatchings dashing for the sea; hiking ventures to see the rare Livingstone's bats, and to see beautiful waterfalls, some that fall on to the beach that are accessible only by boat.

 Laka Lodge is a model 'eco-lodge.'
 The 15 bungalows are made with local materials and all face one of the two beaches.
 The rooms are large and comfortable.
-Malaria has been eradicated on the islands, but the use of mosquito nets is still a good idea.
-The aromatic soaps found in each room are made by the staff from local coconut and ylang-ylang oils.
-Water is solar heated; enough for a good shower.
+Although malaria has been eradicated on the islands, mosquito nets are suggested.
+Soaps found in each room are made by the staff from local coconut and ylang-ylang oils.
+Water is solar heated, enough for a good shower.
 Electricity, available 24-hours a day is provided by solar energy during the day and, when needed, from the grid at night.

 The reception/dining room is a large comfortable area to spend time while using the internet and meeting fellow travelers.
-The daily menu posted at the door to the dining room is generally European or American cuisine.
-Laka Lodge maintains a large garden to augment the vegetables purchased from the nearby village.
+Meals are served at set times.
+The food is generally European or American style.
+Laka Lodge maintains a large garden to augment the vegetables purchased from the near-by village.
 Fish is purchased daily from the local village fishermen.
 The kitchen must have hundreds of fish recipes because I do not recall, but once, having a dish repeated.

 The dive operation is small, managed outside under the trees, but efficient.
-Divers must bear in mind, diving here is not a luxury on the scale of the Caribbean, Philippines, or Indonesian resorts and liveaboards, but adequate and safe.
+Divers must bear in mind, diving here is not luxury on the scale of the Caribbean, Philippines or Indonesian resorts or liveaboards, but adequate and safe.
+This is where you come for the adventure and to discover a new and unfamiliar world.
 Three small converted fishing boats are used for diving on the reefs and trips into the bay to snorkel with the whales.
-The tide fall in the area is quite large, and as a consequence, there can be a lot of current during those times of the day; be prepared for a fast-moving drift dive.
-The Comoros islands are where you come for the adventure and to discover a new and unfamiliar world.
+The tide fall in the area is quite large and as a consequence there can be a lot of current during those times of the day; be prepared for a fast-moving drift dive.